jordansissel/sysadvent/2012/20/article.md

 This will look for a key called 'network' in a file called 'network.yaml' with a default value of an empty hash, '{}'.
-Now you can access your data as just a puppet hash.
+Now you can access your data as just a Puppet hash.

 We use FreeBSD as our firewall platform and PF for the packet filtering.
-Since we use puppet, I've compiled some defined types to create the VLAN interfaces and manage parts of FreeBSD.
+Since we use Puppet, I've compiled some defined types to create the VLAN interfaces and manage parts of FreeBSD.
 (All of this  all of which is up on GitHub.

 Our firewalls also act as our gateways for the various VLANs, so we can